 You have a wide range of payment options for your Shopify store.
 Visit Shopify’s help centre to view Shopify’s guides on choosing and setting up your payment options.

-Once transactions come through to your Kounta POS from Shopify, they would show as PAID since payments are made on Shopify.
+Once transactions come through to your Lightspeed POS from Shopify, they would show as PAID since payments are made on Shopify.

 Are Shopify payments included in my reconciliation?

-Shopify payments are automatically reconciled on Kounta POS - meaning you don’t need to enter the amount.
+Shopify payments are automatically reconciled on Lightspeed POS - meaning you don’t need to enter the amount.
 Upon reconciliation, amounts are already logged for you.

 Our experts recommend that reconciliation be done daily or at the end of every shift.
 This way, you can minimise the likelihood of untraced revenue variances.
 Our walkthrough on finalising your end of day takings will show you the steps!

 How do I report on Sales by Payment Type?